 That same day, Scott reduced the price to $210,000.
 Two weeks later, he lowered the price to $206,000.
 After six weeks without an offer, he hit his absolute lowest price of $200,000 and got an offer – contingent on a new roof being installed.
 He accepted the offer with tears in his eyes.

 As the story above illustrates, your home’s value is dependent on what people are willing to pay.
-Not only had Sara made a great decision to go with metal roofing, which will immediately increase your home’s value by 3 – 6%, but over time her roof had increased in value as the cost of steel roofing went up.
+Not only had Sara made a great decision to go with metal roofing, immediately increasing her home’s value by 3 – 6%, but over time her roof had increased in value as the cost of steel roofing went up.

-Prospective home buyers found the promise of a roof that would last 100 more years appealing and her house both sold quickly, and for higher than she listed due to a counter bidding war that broke out.
+Prospective home buyers found the promise of a roof that would last 100 more years appealing.
+Her house both sold quickly and for higher than she listed due to a counter-bidding war that broke out.

-Scott, on the other hand, still had remaining useful life left on his roof, but inspectors were mentioning that it was less than five years to prospective buyers who express interest.
-Additionally, the anti-algae coating had begun to wear off revealing ugly streaks which negatively impacted his home’s curb appeal.
+Scott’s roof still had some life, but inspectors mentioned that it was less than five years to prospective buyers.
+Additionally, the anti-algae coating had begun to wear off, revealing ugly streaks that negatively impacted his home’s curb appeal.

 Assuming their roofing choices had the 2015 average cost, Scott probably paid around $9,400 for his roofing job and Sara about $14,200.

-As a return, however, Scott lost a total of almost $20,000 and Sara’s home actually increased $23,000 in value and she made almost $10,000 in net profit on her decision.
+As a return, however, Scott lost a total of almost $20,000, and Sara’s home actually increased $23,000 in value.
+In the end, Sarah made almost $10,000 in net profit on her decision.
 Suffice it to say she was able to give Scott a REALLY nice congratulations card when his buyers finally closed.

 Ready to Learn More?

+So, does a new roof increase home value?
+Yes!
 At Security-Luebke Roofing, we stand behind all of our work with workmanship and materials warranties.
-Our stone-coated steel shingles by Decra are guaranteed to protect your home from the elements and the natural decay that asphalt shingles experience.
+Our stone-coated steel shingles by Decra are guaranteed to protect your home from the elements and decay.

 A metal roof is a roof for the future.